Search Results

 Access restrictions apply.

-109 items. -- Science, Technology, and Business Division, Library of Congress, Washington, D.C.
+109 items. -- Science Section, Researcher Engagement and General Collections Division, Library of Congress, Washington, D.C.

 Summary:

-During World War II, the United States undertook massive aerial attacks against cities and industrial areas in the European and Pacific Theaters to destroy German and Japanese military forces.
-To study the effects of the bombing, the United States Strategic Bombing Survey (USSBS) was organized in November 1944.
-The USSBS was assigned two tasks: to establish a basis for evaluating the importance and potential of air power as an instrument of military strategy; and to plan the future development of the armed forces.
-The survey was originally conducted in Europe [European War reports]; the Pacific survey [Pacific War reports] was added after the surrender of Japan on August 15, 1945, by the order of President Harry S. Truman.
+During World War II, the United States undertook massive aerial attacks against cities and industrial areas in the Pacfic Theater of Operations (PTO) to destroy Japanese military forces.
+After the surrender of Japan on August 15, 1945, the United States Strategic Bombing Survey (USSBS) was ordered by President Harry S. Truman to study the effects of this strategic bombing in the Pacific.
+Organized in November 1944, the USSBS was assigned two tasks: to establish a basis for evaluating the importance and potential of air power as an instrument of military strategy, and to plan the future development of the armed forces.
+The USSBS conducted surveys in both Europe (European War reports) and the Pacific (Pacific War reports).

 Summary: